-PG&E to cut power to over 1 million people in California
+PG&E may cut power to over 1 million people in California

 Cuts are predicted to encompass parts of the Sacramento Valley, the northern and central Sierra Nevada, upper elevations of the San Francisco Bay Area, the Santa Cruz Mountains, the Central Coast and portions of southern Kern County.

-The shutoffs included 19,000 customers in parts of Butte County, where a 2018 blaze ignited by PG&E equipment destroyed much of the town of Paradise and killed 85 people.
+The shutoffs could include 19,000 customers in parts of Butte County, where a 2018 blaze ignited by PG&E equipment destroyed much of the town of Paradise and killed 85 people.

 Forecasts call for the “the driest humidity levels and the strongest winds of the wildfire season thus far,” a PG&E statement said.

-Note: This story was first published on October 23, 2020.
-It was updated on October 24, 2020, to correct that Pacific Gas & Electric may, not will, cut power to some 1 million people.
-With AP Photos.